-Strand Algorithmic Th Algorithmic Think and Programming Торіс Program Deve lopment COMPUTER SCIENCE PRACTICES Practice 5.
-Creating Computational Artifacts Plan the development of a computational artifact using an iterative process that includes reflection on and modification of the plan, taking into account key features, time and resource constraints, and user expectations.
-Create a computational artifact for practical intent, personal expression, or to address a societal issue.

 Strand Algorithmic Think and Programming

+Торіс Program Dev velopment

+COMPUTER SCIENCE PRACTICES Practice 5.
+Creating Computational Artifacts 1.
+Plan the development of a computational artifact using an iterative process that includes reflection on and modification of the plan, considering key features, time and resource constraints and user expectations.
+2. Create a computational artifact for practical intent, personal expression or to address a societal issue.

+Algorithmic Think and Programming